 A provincial court judge has the jurisdiction to make an order remedying any abuse of process.

 Only superior courts have jurisdiction to stay proceedings on a non-Charter based abuse of process motion.

-A provincial court judge cannot stay a proceeding for abuse of process before the defence election has been made.
+A provincial court judge cannot stay a proceeding for an abuse of process before the defence election has been made.

 The onus is on the accused to prove the stay is appropriate.
-It is a high onus as the charges can never be prosecuted and so it should only be given in the "clearest of cases".
+It is a high onus as the charges can never be prosecuted and so it should only be given in the "clearest of cases."

-Requirements for a Stay
+- Requirements Before a Stay Can be Ordered

 Regardless of the basis for abuse of process, a stay can only be entered where:

 - the prejudice caused by the abuse in question will be manifested, perpetuated or aggravated through the conduct of the trial, or by its outcome; and

 - no other remedy is reasonably capable of removing that prejudice.

 It should be shown that the "conduct complained of violated those fundamental principles of justice which underlie the community’s sense of fair play and decency."